 The council will support the most vulnerable, as seen in the support for families welcomed to our area through the Syrian Vulnerable Persons Programme.
 We also work closely with partners to make our community safer and have made a new and significant commitment to tackling domestic abuse.
-We will stand up for local people and lobby central government on the things that matter most to them - for example on replacing the money that is lost through students, rightly, being exempt from council tax.
-We will seek to influence central government and others where we need to make changes to deliver our Corporate Strategy, for example to to address the climate emergency.
+We will stand up for local people and lobby central government on

 Our area is changing.
 The council must change with it and help local residents prepare for the future.
 We want to promote high-quality, high-skill jobs, for example in the new green jobs sector and in new technologies.
 At Bath Quays we are creating a vibrant commercial quarter in the heart of the city which is delivering new jobs and homes.
+We also have a programme aimed at making our high streets more attractive places to visit, including greener ways of getting around the area and support to businesses.

-The council will work with partners, organisations such as WECA, and local communities to secure long-term investment in our local infrastructure.
+The council will work with partners, organisations such as the West of England Combined Authority, and local communities to secure long-term investment in our local infrastructure.
 Our priorities for this are sustainable transport, homes and energy.
 So that they can take advantage of these changes, we want to help our young people acquire and enhance the skills they need to achieve their ambitions.
 To do this we will also need to address inequalities of outcome in education, particularly in the Early Years.